Pratikn03/Cis380/docs/api_streamlit_notes.md

 - Demo walkthrough: `docs/guides/demo.md`

 ## Legacy Stack (Reference Only)
-Some older documents and experiments reference:
+Some older documents and experiments referenced a separate `deploy/` API.
+The legacy `dashboard/` Streamlit app has been removed in favor of `app/streamlit_chatbot/app.py`.
-- `deploy/api/main.py` (legacy FastAPI app)
-- `dashboard/app_streamlit.py` (legacy Streamlit dashboard)

-They are not the default runtime in OmniChatX v2.